a brief History of the school room

 Performances

-The large, first floor room in the School Room had a stage at the far end.
-Plays, productions and songs were performed by members of the church, especially on occasions such as Easter.
+The large, first floor room had a stage at one end.
+Plays, productions and songs were performed by members of the church congregation, especially on occasions such as Easter.
 There were also a number of pantomimes, including Goldilocks and nativity performances by Sunday School children.
 There was a drama group and a singing group, the Penmeth Singers, who also used the stage.

 On the stage at the School Room, circa.
-1949, photo courtesy of Rose Webber (far right)
+1949, photo courtesy of Rose Webber, nee Evans (far right)

-Left to right: Margeret Evans, Sandra Quintrell, Crystal May, Jocelyn Angove, Pam Eddy, Jean Mountford, Julie Francis, Marie, Rose Evans
+Left to right: Margeret -, Sandra Quintrell, Crystal May, Jocelyn Angove, Pam Eddy, Jean Mountford, Julie Francis, Marie -, Rose Evans

 Easter Play ‘AMOR CHRISTIE’, late 1940s